Optimal Top-Two Method for Best Arm Identification and Fluid Analysis: Introduction

-{\bf Other related literature:} \citep{mukherjee2023best} also develop an asymptotically optimal top-2 type algorithm for a single parameter family of distributions.
+{\bf Other related literature:} \cite{mukherjee2023best} also develop a top-2 type algorithm for a single parameter family of distributions.
 There algorithm decides between the empirical best and the challenger arm based on directional change in a certain index (related to the LB) when the underlying allocation proportions are perturbed.
 It is less directly connected to the first order conditions in the LB problem compared to our algorithm.
-Empirically, we observe that the our proposed algorithm has lower sample complexity, and is computationally substantially faster. \citep{chen2023balancing} consider an algorithm structurally similar to ours.
+Empirically, we observe that the our proposed algorithm has lower sample complexity, and is computationally substantially faster (Their algorithm can be sub-optimal.
+We discuss this in Appendix \ref{appndx:TCB_sub_optimality}). \cite{chen2023balancing} consider an algorithm structurally similar to ours.
 They focus on the BAI fixed budget (FB) setting where the total number of samples are fixed and the aim is to allocate samples to minimise the probability of incorrect selection.
-Unlike the fixed confidence (FC) setting, the FB setting requires optimizing the first argument of relative entropy functions that appear in the lower bound.
-In FC setting, the second argument is optimized.
+Unlike the fixed confidence (FC) setting (the one that we consider), the FB setting requires optimizing the first argument of relative entropy functions that appear in the lower bound.
+In FC setting, the second argument is optimized (\cite{chen2023balancing} vary the first argument).
 Fundamentally, this is because FB is concerned with sample allocations that control the probability of the data conducting a large deviations to arrive at an incorrect conclusion, while FC is concerned with controlling sample allocations on high probability paths and gathering enough evidence to rule out the likelihood that the observed data is a result of large deviations.
-Furthermore, \citep{chen2023balancing} prove weaker a.s. convergence results for associated indexes although not for allocations, and do not provide any algorithmic guarantees.
-Our analysis is more nuanced and structurally insightful, and we prove that the sample complexity of the proposed algorithm is asymptotically optimal. \citep{you2023information} study the best-$k$-arm identification problem in the BAI setting with fixed confidence and brings out the structural complexities that arise in lower bound analysis when $k>1$.
-For $k=1$, they develop an asymptotically optimal top-2 algorithm when arm distributions are restricted to be Gaussian. \citep{wang2021fast} consider related pure exploration problems using Frank-Wolfe algorithm.
-Their implementation involves solving a linear program at each iteration. \citep{kalyanakrishnan2012pac}, \citep{jamieson2014lil}, \citep{chen2017towards} provide algorithms that provide finite $\delta$ sample complexity guarantees, however they are order optimal and do not match the constant in the lower bound.
+Furthermore, \cite{chen2023balancing} prove weaker a.s. convergence results for associated indexes although not for allocations, and since they focus on FB settings, they do not provide sample complexity bounds or probabilistic false selection guarantees.
+Our analysis is more nuanced and structurally detailed, and we prove that the sample complexity of the proposed algorithm is asymptotically optimal. \cite{you2023information} study the best-$k$-arm identification problem in the BAI setting with fixed confidence and bring out the structural complexities that arise in lower bound analysis when $k>1$.
+For $k=1$, they develop an asymptotically optimal top-2 algorithm when arm distributions are restricted to be Gaussian. \cite{wang2021fast} consider related pure exploration problems using Frank-Wolfe algorithm.
+Their implementation involves solving a linear program at each iteration. \cite{kalyanakrishnan2012pac}, \cite{jamieson2014lil}, \cite{chen2017towards} provide algorithms that provide finite $\delta$ sample complexity guarantees, however they are order optimal and do not match the constant in the lower bound.